Scared by FTX? Move your crypto off an exchange

 Different non-custodial wallets for different purposes

-There are many options for non-custodial storage – hardware wallets like Ledger and Trezor, mobile apps like MEW wallet, and browser extensions like Enkrypt.
+There are many options for non-custodial storage – hardware wallets like Ledger and Trezor, mobile apps like MEW Mobile wallet, and browser extensions like Enkrypt.
 It’s probably easiest to start with a mobile wallet, but as you get more experienced, you will want to have a couple of wallets of different types.
 They can serve different purposes, and the old wisdom about not putting all your eggs in one basket also pertains.

 Hardware wallets are for storing large amounts of crypto that you don’t anticipate moving any time soon.
 Some people store these wallet devices and/or the corresponding recovery phrases in bank vaults.
 The point is, this is your most secure and protected storage, and you should treat it accordingly.
 This is not the wallet for doing daily trades or participating in risky projects.